archean-cookbook/archbelt/README.md

 ```
 Yank code files from a blueprint

-Usage: archbelt yank [BLUEPRINT]...
+Usage: archbelt yank [OPTIONS] [BLUEPRINT]...

 Arguments:
   [BLUEPRINT]...  name of the blueprint without .json

 Options:
+  -f, --folder  yank blueprint files to folder named after blueprint
+  -w, --watch   watch for changes to the blueprint; yanks files on change [not implemented]
   -h, --help    Print help
 ```

-#### Known Issues
-- If there is not an alias, the --folder option will save the component's module name instead of the alias name.
-This means that if there are say, several computers, they will all be saved in the `ARCHEAN_computer` folder.
-This could lead to files being overwritten.

 #### Planned
 Later, this will have a -w flag to specify "watch" mode, where it will watch the blueprint directory for changes and automatically yank the files, placing them in folders named after the blueprint(s).
-This will be useful for collections that update while you're in the game.
+This will be useful for collections that update while you're in the game, and should work well paired with `--folder`.

 ### Shell Completion
 ```